-So, I’m at the office cafeteria, then I hear two colleagues, never seen them before…
+I’m at the office cafeteria, then I hear two co-workers:

 Suddenly that brings me to write this, what’s about Mondays?
 Why do people hate it so much?
 Why not Tuesdays or Wednesdays?
 I’ll be bold here and say: It’s because on Monday’s we do things we do not want to do!